-Most work with plethysmographs has been done on males with penile plethymography (PPG), but some researchers have recently attempted to create vaginal plethysmography.
+Most work with plethysmographs has been done using penile plethymography (PPG), but some researchers have recently attempted to create vaginal plethysmography.
 Researchers note that like its penile counterpart, vaginal probing has many disadvantages, including “the lack of a sound theoretical basis for interpreting what exactly the signal means” (Meston 2000).

 Some researchers and clinicians in the field of sexual offender treatment accept penile plethysmography as a useful tool in assessing and treating admitted offenders and in monitoring offenders post-incarceration.
 However, even among those clinicians who accept and use plethysmography, the majority do not feel that plethysmography has any usefulness as a diagnostic tool or as a reliable predictor.

 Plethysmography and gender variance